PrincetonUniversity/DP_GP_cluster/README.md

     ...
     gene_n  45    22   15   ...
 60

 where the first row is a header containing the time points and the first column is an index containing all gene names.
-Entries are delimited by whitespace (space or tab), and for this reason, do not include spaces in gene names or time point names.
+Entries are delimited by tabs.

+DP_GP_cluster can handle missing data so if an expression value for a given gene at a given time point leave blank or represent with "NA".

 From the above command, the optimal clustering will be saved at `/path/to/output_path_prefix_optimal_clustering.txt` in a simple tab-delimited format: